Christoph33one/post-planner-api/README.md

 ---

 ### authentication
-- To tets a user can login I used the login form and entered the users correct credentials.
+- To test a user can login I used the login form and entered the users correct credentials.
 This is gave my access to the users profile.
 ![](assets/login.png)

 - To test log out, I used the log out button with the api.
 This logged me out as the user and returned me to the url I was currently on but restricting me to access the profile, add travel plans or add comments